 Memory Mapping Functions

-0 to 250 wait cycles can be specified within any particular address range.
+Wait States0 to 250 wait cycles can be specified within any particular address range.

 Access Protection and Write ProtectionData access in specific address areas can be prevented.
 Using this feature for example, it is possible to prevent an I/O access occurring at a specific address (if bytewise mapping is operative).

 Most Emulation Functions can be used whilst the target CPU is running ('on the fly' operation)